-Noise: The environmental enforcement officers will apply the provisions within the Anti-Social Behaviour Crime and Policing Act 2014 for issuing community protection notices (CPNs) for dealing with instances of unreasonable noise annoyance from a domestic property which are having a detrimental effect, of a persistent and continuing nature, on the quality of those in the locality.
+Noise: The environmental enforcement officers may apply the provisions within the Anti-Social Behaviour Crime and Policing Act 2014 for issuing community protection notices (CPNs) for dealing with instances of unreasonable noise nuisance from a domestic property.
+It may be issued where it is found that the conduct of the individual or body causing that 'activity' [that is the cause of the noise nuisance] is having a detrimental effect, of a persistent or continuing nature, on the quality of life of those in the locality, and the conduct is unreasonable.
 In the first instance there will be an expectation that the complainant would have sought to resolve the situation informally themselves, without success.

-Following the receipt of an apparent domestic noise annoyance report, an enforcement officer will aim to visit the property complained of within 3 working days and discuss the complaint with the principle householder.
+Following the receipt of an apparent domestic noise nuisance report, an enforcement officer will aim to visit the property complained of within 3 working days and discuss the complaint with the principal householder.
 The officer will assess if a warning notice is required, or any further action after a warning notice which will normally result in the issue of a CPN.
 Where a CPN is subsequently breached, a fixed penalty of £100 will normally be issued, which will reduce to £75 when paid within 14 days of its issue.

-The Environmental Protection Act 1990 is the legislation controlling noise which is more than an annoyance and would have a significant impact on the health and wellbeing of those affected.
+The Environmental Protection Act 1990 is the legislation controlling noise which is considered to be more severe and accordingly would have a significant impact on the health and wellbeing of those affected.
 For this reason, noise complaints relating to commercial premises and cases where a statutory nuisance may be occurring will generally be investigated and dealt with under other legislation by the pollution team.